Tangerine Mountain Imports & Designs

 The formal nature of the kimono dictates a suitably formal maru obi.
 Maru obi are double-sided, heavy brocade garments that were commonly worn for much of kimono history, but largely fell out of favor after the Meiji Period due to their weight and cost to produce.

-ACDC Rag modern kimono “Rainbow Unicorn;” dye sublimated polyester with pockets and belt loops.
-T-shirt featuring characters from “Taiko no Tetsujin,” a popular video game in Japanese arcades; denim shorts; Pokémon Pikachu plush backpack, all circa late Heisei Period (1989-2019).
+ACDC Rag modern kimono “Rainbow Unicorn;” dye sublimated polyester with pockets and belt loops; Japanese printed cotton t-shirt; denim shorts; Pokémon Pikachu plush backpack, all circa late Heisei Period (1989-2019).